Asking: $ 875,000

 Entering from the aft cockpit deck you are immediately greeted with a capacious salon.
 Featuring the timeless appeal of teak cabinetry, vast windows, teak sole with holly accents, and most importantly, an interior layout that balances form with function.
 This layout allows for an open social environment while keeping the function of the galley separated from the rest of the salon.
 With a 16’ beam, this spacious open floor plan makes entertaining guests an effortless endeavor.

-Starting at the port side of the salon is a large L-shaped settee anchored by a bar with an icemaker to aft.
+Starting at the port side of the salon is a large L-shaped black leather settee anchored by a bar with a winecooler to aft.
 The settee wraps around to the edge of the galley counter-top and is complimented by a teak coffee/dining table.
-To the starboard side is a full credenza that provides great storage capabilities, along with the additional storage space found beneath the port side settee.
-An entertainment center to the starboard aft corner features audio-video equipment fit behind a teak cabinet and a 25” Vizio HD TV on a foldaway bracket situated on top.
+To the starboard side is a full length granite-topped credenza which provides great storage capabilities, along with the additional storage space found beneath the port side settee.
+An entertainment center to the starboard aft corner features audio-video equipment fit behind a teak cabinet and a 32” Samsung HD TV.

 - Cable TV hookup